 The USDA plans to launch a pilot program to allow people to buy groceries online with food stamps.

 Farmers have to follow organic rules for three years before they can sell their food as certified organic.
+That transition period can mean much lower profits.
+But a new certification may change that.

 News of the alleged embezzlement and the attempt by the council to keep it secret gave critics of what's called the beef check-off program more fodder.